sgjava/javauio/README.md

 ## Install script
 The install script assumes a clean OS install.
-If you would like to install on a OS with your own version of Java 25, etc. then you can look at what install.sh does and do it manually.
+If you would like to install on a OS with your own version of Java 25, etc. then you can look at what install-java.sh does and do it manually.
 What does the script do?
 * Install build dependencies
 * Install UIO Permissions Service and udev rules
-* Installs Open JDK 25 to /usr/lib/jvm
-* Installs Maven to /opt
 * Build HawtJNI (using my fork that works with JDK 25)
 * Download and copy c-periphery source to Maven module
 * Download and copy U8g2 source to Maven module